TITLE 68: PROFESSIONS AND OCCUPATIONS

 4) Each CE program shall provide a mechanism for evaluation of the program and instructor by the participants.
 The evaluation may be completed on-site immediately following the program presentation or an evaluation questionnaire may be distributed to participants to be completed and returned by mail.
 The sponsor and the instructor, together, shall review the evaluation outcome and revise subsequent programs accordingly.

 5) An approved sponsor may subcontract with individuals and organizations to provide approved programs.
 All advertising, promotional materials, and certificates of attendance must identify the approved sponsor.
-The presenter of the program may also be identified, but should be identified as a presenter.
-When an approved sponsor subcontracts with a presenter, the approved sponsor retains all responsibility for monitoring attendance, providing certificates of attendance and ensuring the program meets all of the criteria established by the Act and this Part, including the maintenance of records.
+The presenter of the program may also be identified but should be identified as a presenter.
+When an approved sponsor subcontracts with a presenter, the approved sponsor retains all responsibility for monitoring attendance, providing certificates of attendance and ensuring the program meets all the criteria established by the Act and this Part, including the maintenance of records.

 6) All programs given by approved sponsors shall be open to all licensed speech-language pathologists, licensed audiologists and licensed speech-language pathology assistants and not be limited to members of a single organization or group.